 The Indiana University School of Public and Environmental Affairs offers a wide range of undergraduate programs on the Bloomington-Indianapolis core campuses.
-The undergraduate degrees are the Bachelor of Science in Public Affairs (B.S.P.A.), the Bachelor of Science in Public Health (B.S.P.H.), the Bachelor of Science in Criminal Justice (B.S.C.J.), Bachelor of Science in Arts Management (B.S.A.M.) and, through a joint program with the College of Arts and Sciences, a Bachelor of Science in Environmental Science (B.S.E.S.).
+The undergraduate degrees are the Bachelor of Science in Public Affairs (B.S.P.A.), the Bachelor of Science in Healthcare Management and Policy (B.S.H.M.), the Bachelor of Science in Criminal Justice (B.S.C.J.), Bachelor of Science in Arts Management (B.S.A.M.) and, through a joint program with the College of Arts and Sciences, a Bachelor of Arts in Environmental Sustainability (B.A.E.S.), a Bachelor of Science in Environmental Science (B.S.E.S.).
 In addition, the undergraduate program includes minors and certificate programs.

 On July 1, 2008, the Divisions of Public and Environmental Affairs located on the Fort Wayne, Kokomo, Northwest (Gary), and East (Richmond) campuses became SPEA affiliated programs.
 As affiliated programs these divisions will continue to offer the SPEA curriculum approved for their campus; will continue to grant SPEA degrees to students who fulfill the necessary degree requirements; and will continue to use the SPEA name for academic purposes.
-Courses will continue to be transferable between the affiliated programs and the Bloomington-

-Indianapolis core campus programs.
+Courses will continue to be transferable between the affiliated programs and the Bloomington-Indianapolis core campus programs.
 Not all degrees, minors, and certificates are offered at all campuses.

-Information concerning these programs can be obtained by visiting our Web site at www.indiana.edu/~spea/ or from the following SPEA core campus offices:
+Information concerning these programs can be obtained by visiting our Web site at https://spea.indiana.edu/ undergraduate/degrees-majors/index.html or from the following SPEA core campus offices: